The Surprising Birthplace of 20 Favorite Foods and Drinks

 Louis Lassen, an immigrant from Denmark, opened a lunch wagon in his New Haven backyard in 1895.
 According to legend—one recognized by the Library of Congress—the burger was born when a local businessman came to Louis’ Lunch five years later in need of a fast takeout option.
 Lassen grilled a hand-rolled patty made from his proprietary blend of five cuts of hand-ground steak trimmings and placed it between two slices of toast.
 The restaurant, run by the fifth generation of Lassens, still cooks burgers on the original cast-iron grills and serves them on white bread.
 Hamburger buns supposedly came along in 1916 courtesy of White Castle founder Walter Anderson.
 The cheeseburger’s beginning is also hotly contested, but one heart-warming theory is that sometime between 1924 and 1926 a Pasadena, Calif., cook named Lionel Sternberger served a homeless man who’d obtained 15 cents and asked for a burger with everything.
 According to Laist.com, he included cheese and from that day on sarcastically sold the Aristocratic Burger at The Rite Spot.
 Another version says Sternberger added cheese to cover up the side he burnt.
 If true, surely he had the last laugh thanks to the cheeseburger’s ensuing popularity.
-Lois’ Lunch still ranks as one of the best retro burger joints in the United States—find out the other 9 burger joints you need to visit.
+Lois’ Lunch still ranks as one of the best retro burger joints in the United States.

 Kool-Aid: Hastings, Nebraska